grafana/grafana/docs/sources/explore/logs-integration.md

 When using Log context in Grafana, you can configure the number of lines of context to display before and after the matching log entry.
 By default, the Log context feature will show the log entry itself along with the 50 lines before and after it.
 However, this can be adjusted as needed depending on the specific use case.

 You may encounter long lines of text that make it difficult to read and analyze the context around each log entry.
-This is where the "Wrap Lines" toggle can come in handy.
+This is where the Wrap lines toggle can come in handy.
 By enabling this toggle, Grafana will automatically wrap long lines of text so that they fit within the visible width of the viewer.
 This can make it easier to read and understand the log entries.

 The "Open in Split View" button allows you to execute the context query for a log entry in a split screen in the Explore view.
 Clicking this button will open a new Explore pane with the context query displayed alongside the log entry, making it easier to analyze and understand the surrounding context.